 Salt Water/Hydrogen Peroxide Gargle

 While Lin doesn't see anything wrong with salt water rinses, he says you would get more benefits from nasal rinses.
 Like neti pots?
 "A neti pot is probably less intensive than a rinse.
 A neti pot is something that, with gravity, the salt water goes in one nostril and comes out the nose."
 Instead he suggests using a nasal rinse, which looks like a small squeeze bottle.
 "A sinus rinse, for instance, would be a cleansing agent for the sinus cavity that you self-direct with a bottle."
-However, he warns, "There's a lot of press recently about neti pot use and a very rare amoebic brain infection."
+However, he warns, "There was once a link with neti pot use and a very rare amoebic brain infection."
 A contaminant was found in tap water, so Lin suggests using distilled or boiled water.
 As for the hydrogen peroxide, he says, "It can be a little irritating—there's some wound healing data that shows that hydrogen peroxide can delay wound healing.
 But if you have some form of virus or bacteria in the throat, it may be a little toxic to them, so it might help from that standpoint."
 Just be sure to dilute it and follow the gargling instructions on the bottle.